Harmila331/aws-serverless-api/README.md

 Each Lambda function replaces the default AWS Lambda template code and is implemented using Node.js with AWS SDK.

+## Lambda Function Code Setup

+For each Lambda function (PUT, GET, DELETE), the default `index.mjs` code provided by AWS was replaced with the respective custom implementation.
+After replacing the code, the function was deployed.

+Test events were created for each function by replacing the default test JSON with the appropriate request payload and invoking the test to verify correct execution.

 ## Step 4: Create a New Lambda Function